 Stereoscopic Photos

-Stereo viewing has never gained a dominant foothold since, though there has always been background interest, especially in the 1950's with some 3-D films at the cinema.
-These still can be seen today and need special red and and blue (cyan) glasses to see them.
-'Imax' movies were also popular in the 80's and 90's - The recent emergence of new good quality new 3-D movies, such as 'Toy Story' and 'Avatar', using special polarised glasses gives better colour fidelity compared to the traditonal red/cyan layout.
-The introduction also of a handy 3-D still camera by Fujifilm, will further enhance the popularity of this form of viewing - movie cameras and phones with 3-D capability are also are also on the market.
+'Imax' movies were also popular in the 80's and 90's - The emergence of good quality new 3-D movies, such as 'Toy Story' and 'Avatar',etc using special polarised glasses gave better colour fidelity compared to the traditional red/cyan layout.
+The introduction also of a handy 3-D still camera by Fuji and others further enhanced the popularity of this form of viewing - movie cameras and phones with 3-D capability are also are also on the market.

 With new technology, television, computer monitors, and mobile phones are now being made to view moving and static 3-D images, not to mention lenticular prints.

-The football World Cup in 2010 hastened the makers of televisions and the broadcasting companies to bring this technology to the public; likewise the 2012 Olympics in London did the same - Future high profile events will I am sure spur competition to give better products in the future.
+The football World Cup in 2010 hastened the makers of televisions and the broadcasting companies to bring this technology to the public; likewise the 2012 Olympics in London did the same, but the novelty wore off and the production of televisions with 3-D imaging capability has waned.

-The market however is still up in the air, with the different types of viewing glasses with each make of television, and until a standard is made, or even better still, a tv that does not need glasses, resistance to stereo viewing will always be there.
-Also once the novelty value has gone again, will the money be there to film every blockbuster in 3D?
-There is also a story going around that 2D glasses are being made to watch 3D films as some people get headaches!
+The 3-D market is now in decline again.
+The different types of viewing glasses that was marketed with each make of television did not help, and until a standard is made, or even better still, a tv that does not need glasses, resistance to stereo viewing will always be there.
+Also as the novelty value has gone again, will the money be there to film every blockbuster in 3-D?
+There was is also a story going around that 2-D glasses are being made to watch 3D films as some people get headaches!

 To view 3-D images on the internet with a normal computer screen, the usual method of using red/cyan glasses is still the most popular method - these pictures are known as anaglyphs - some examples of anaglyphs have been converted and our shown here and can be viewed if you own red/cyan glasses.